 - Use either following methods to determine the amount of common household bleach needed to sanitize the tank.

 - Multiply gallons of tank capacity by 0.13; the result is the ounces of bleach needed to sanitize the tank.
-This is 1/8 cup of plain bleach (no fragrance) per 10 gallons.
+This is 1/8 cup of plain bleach (4-6 percent sodium hypochlorite, no fragrance) per 10 gallons.

 - Multiply liters of tank capacity by 1.0; the result is the milliliters of bleach needed to sanitize the tank.